- Duuuuvals and Don’ts – 2023 AFC South Preview - September 5, 2023

 The Eagles took advantage of this and gained the only two-score lead of the night on a 35-yard field goal in the half’s closing seconds, 24-14.

-Hurts seemed to be physically compromised.
-Pairing that with his performance, he would eventually put up 304 yards with a 27-of-38 completion rate and a passing touchdown as well as three more on the ground with 70 yards on 15 carries.
+Philadelphia seemed to have momentum at that point.
+Pairing that with Hurts’ performance, as he would eventually put up 304 yards with a 27-of-38 completion rate and a passing touchdown.
+He also added three more touchdowns on the ground with 70 yards on 15 carries.
+Mahomes seemed to be physically compromised.

 But that’s when the Disney movie started.
 Perhaps aided by an extended halftime break thanks to Rihanna’s halftime show for more time and treatment, Mahomes came out and played to open the third quarter on offense.